iwatake2222/pico-loud_talking_detector/README.md

 ## Future works
 ![order_call.png](00_doc/order_call.png)

-- This is a very tiny system (fittiing in FRISK !) , so that it can be implemented in an order call system in a restaurant to encourage customers to eat quietly to prevent the spread of the coronavirus
+- This is a very tiny system ( fittiing in FRISK ! ) , so that it can be implemented in an order call system in a restaurant to encourage customers to eat quietly to prevent the spread of the coronavirus
 - Need to reduce power consumption
     - Current system continuously captures audio and runs inference.
-However, fast response is not so important for many cases.
+However, a quick response is not so important for many cases.
 The frequency of inference can be decreased, probably once every several seconds or once a minute is enouhgh
-    - Or using an analog circuilt to check voice level and kick pico in sleep mode may be a good idea
+    - Or using an analog circuit to check voice level and kick pico in sleep mode may be a good idea
 - Need to improve accuracy
     - So far, the training data is very limited and Japanese only